 It's worth taking a look at other lawyers' profiles on LinkedIn to get a feel for the sort of persona you want to present and how you might make your own profile a little more distinctive.
 Many lawyers only include the barest details – which firms they have worked at, between which dates.
 While this may be a safe approach, it's also a missed opportunity.
 Your profile is a way that new potential clients can get to know you and you can demonstrate your expertise.
 It shouldn’t be a basic CV exercise.

 Make sure you have a simple, professional photo.
-There's no need to be particularly clever about this – the sort of professional headshot you may well have on your website is ideal.
+There's no need to be particularly clever about this – using the professional headshot you have on your website is ideal.

 Think carefully about the headline you want to use.
 There's scope to do more than simply say 'Partner at Law Firm Name'.
 At the minimum, you should consider adding your area of expertise or sector experience.
 This will help bring you up on related LinkedIn searches.

 Equally, you should take the time to work on the About section, particularly the first 200 characters or so which someone looking at your profile on their computer will see automatically.
-Together with the headline, you want to be creating enough interest to make them want to see more.
+Together with the headline, you want to create enough interest to make them read further down your profile.